Iliyan Kapitanov

-Iliyan Kapitanov (Илиян Капитанов; born 25 January 1992) is a Bulgarian footballer who plays as a winger for Litex Lovech.
+Iliyan Kapitanov (Илиян Капитанов; born 25 January 1992) is a Bulgarian footballer who plays as a winger for Fratria.

 Career

 Cherno More

 In November 2009, Cherno More's manager Velizar Popov selected Ilian in the main squad and on 28 March 2010, Kapitanov made his debut in the A PFG at the age of 17 against Minyor Pernik, coming as a 61st min substitute.

 Dobrudzha

 In January 2017, Kapitanov joined Dobrudzha Dobrich.

 Botev Galabovo

 On 3 July 2017, Kapitanov signed with Botev Galabovo.

 Litex

 In June 2018, Kapitanov joined Litex.

 International career

 Having previously been capped at Bulgaria under-17 level Kapitanov made his first appearance for the Bulgaria under-19 side on 30 March 2010 in a 0–1 loss against Finland under-19 in a friendly game in Pravets.